 A conference records retention chart has been created to help local churches decide which records they needs to keep for the everyday business of the church, which records they no longer need, and which records need to be kept in the permanent historic records of the church?
 The information on this page can help you find the answers to these questions.
 It represents suggestions, not mandates; local churches must use their discretion to decide which records to retain or dispose of.
 For a full explaination, see the "Guidelines for Managing Records of the Annual Conference and the Local Church" created by the General Commission on Archives and History.

 An example of this is the minutes of the church.
 Minutes should be kept for every meeting that takes place—board meetings, council meetings, women's meetings, youth meetings, Sunday School meetings, etc. Office personnel, boards, and members may use the minutes to record what has been done and said at meetings and refer back to them to see what needs to be done.
 They are initially used as an accountability tool.
 After years have passed, they instead become a window into the history of the church and significant events that took place.

 The records retention schedule also gives us permission to dispose of some records.
 For example, most detailed financial records can be tossed, but summary documents, statements, and audits should be kept.

 For a more in depth look at records retention please consult the "Guidelines for Managing Records of the Annual Conference and the Local Church" created by the General Commission on Archives and History.

 Many church records are now “born digital.”
 Board minutes are created on laptops; financial records are recorded in Excel spreadsheets or databases.
-While these technologies help us be more productive, issues surrounding the keeping of electronic records are complex.
+While these technologies help us be more productive, issues surrounding the keeping of digital records are complex.
 The General Commission on Archives and History document “Guidelines for Managing Digital Records, 2017” explores many of these complex issues.